AUSTRALIAN OPEN 2023: Tennis without Serena starts in earnest - ExBulletin

 In recent decades, people may have worried about what would happen if Chris Evert and Martina Navratilova stopped playing.
 Or when Bjorn Borg, John McEnroe and Jimmy Connors moved on.
 Or Pete Sampras and Andre Agassi.
 Or Steffi Graf.
 And so on.

-It’s always a loss when great players leave.
+It’s always a loss when you let great players go.
 But I’ve been through this for six or seven generations, said Billie Jean King, a two-time inductee in the International Tennis Hall of Fame who won 12 Grand Slam trophies in singles and another 27 in women’s or mixed doubles.

 I mean, I remember when Sampras left and when Martina and Chris left.
 I was like, oh no!
 What’s going to happen?
 Well, Sampras was there, and guess what?
 There’s Roger Federer.
-There’s Nadal. … It’s the same with the women.
-We now have Iga (Swiatek), who has taken over, King said.
-Every generation gets better, and the depth of women’s tennis is better than ever, and Serena is somewhat responsible for that, because every generation builds on the last generation.
+There’s Nadal. … The same goes for the women.
+We now have Iga (Swiatek), who has taken over,” said King.
+“Each generation gets better, and the depth of women’s tennis is better than ever before, and Serena is somewhat responsible for that, because each generation builds on the last generation.

 For Williams, there were times when she stopped competing for stretches, either due to health issues or simply because she wanted to devote time to other interests, which she believed contributed to her longevity.

-WTA CEO and Chairman Steve Simon thinks those gaps left room for new faces in women’s tennis, such as current No. 1 Swiatek and American teen Coco Gauff.
+WTA CEO and Chairman Steve Simon thinks those gaps left room for new faces in women’s tennis, such as current No. 1 Swiatek and American teenager Coco Gauff.

 Serena has played what I would call a restricted schedule over the past few years anyway.
 So obviously we have a new set of stars coming in and definitely settling in and doing well, Simon said.
 But I can see us continuing to celebrate Serena and I hope she comes back and plays another five or 10 years.